 As my thing is cooking and sharing recipes, my way to say thank you and celebrate the most beautiful time of the year is with this Venezuelan almond cookies recipe.

 These cookies are called polvorosas, metaphorically meaning they are made out of dust.
-They are so delicious that you canāt stop eating them once you start.
+They are so delicious that you can’t stop eating them once you start.

 Almond polvorosas: a tradition made into a cookie

 And now, back to business.
-I learned to make these delicious cookies ālike so many other thingsā with Piedad de Julio.
-The last time Piedad made them for me was 19 years ago, when my son AndrĆ©s Ignacio was born.
+Like so many other things, I learned to make these delicious cookies with Piedad de Julio.
+The last time Piedad made them for me was 19 years ago when my son Andrés Ignacio was born.

 Venezuelan almond cookies: the perfect gift

 I have treasured this almond polvorosas recipe for almost 20 years.
-I baked them as part of the petit furs I served when I Christened my two boys.
+I baked them as part of the petit furs I served when Christened my two boys.

 Here in America, I bake them whenever a friend has a baby or when they baptize them.
 They are perfect for first communion gatherings, bar and bat mitzvahs, and weddings.